MuliMuri/mathtools/README.md

 MathTools is a Python package that provides a set of tools for mathematical competition.
 Such as drawing complex figures, optimizing algorithms, and so on.

 The package is designed to be simple and easy to use.
-It is built on top of the NumPy, Matplotlib and something common mathtical library and provides additional functionality for common mathematical competition.
+It is built on top of the NumPy, Matplotlib and something common mathtical library and provides additional, useful functions for common mathematical competition.

 Main Features